This article was updated on September 28th, 2023

 - Discharge, pus, or oozing from the skin

 - Crustings, pimples, or flaking

-- Itching, scratching or licking excessively, to the point that it is interfering with his daily life
+- Itching, scratching, or licking excessively to the point that it is interfering with daily life

 When Malassezia overgrowth occurs on the dog’s skin (resulting in yeast infections), it is usually due to an underlying condition weakening the skin’s natural immune defense, like environmental or food allergies, chronic diseases like diabetes or Cushing’s disease, or thyroid disease.
 If you suspect that your dog has a yeast infection, it’s important to meet with your veterinarian to address the root cause.